TolyanPoltava/mtd_runtime_partition/README.md

 * mtd0: linux
 * mtd1: jffs2
 * mtd2: uboot config
-* mtd3 does not exist
+* mtd3: must not initially exist

 1. User provides the hex value for number of bytes by which to expand `mtd0`.
 1. It works by sending a custom "Shift" message to the driver telling it to move `mtd1` over.